Click Here To Schedule A Consultation

 xeomin 2 weeks anna

-How does Xeomin treatment work?
+How Xeomin treatment works

-When treating medical conditions, blocking neurotransmitters and/or causing the muscle to relax is useful in various ways, depending on the condition.
+When treating medical conditions, blocking neurotransmitters and causing the muscle to relax is useful in various ways, depending on the condition.
 Muscle spasm conditions, such as blepharospasm, cervical dystonia, or upper lip spasticity, involve abnormal and unpredictable muscle contractions.
 These spasms can lead to distressing and uncomfortable twitching or limb positioning.
 When Xeomin is injected into the treatment site, the treatment freezes the muscles responsible for the spasm, eliminating abnormal muscle activity.
 For conditions such as hyperhidrosis, characterized by excessive sweating, Botox is used to block the neurotransmitters in the body where severe sweating occurs, including underarms, hands, and feet.
 As a result, the sweat glands are disabled, preventing excessive sweating.

 Xeomin vs. Dysport vs. Botox vs. Revance Daxi